MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 #### Universal links

-We do not recommend enabling the [`useDeeplink`](../../../reference/sdk-js-options.md#usedeeplink) option.
+We recommend using universal links instead of deeplinks to avoid issues on iOS.
-To avoid issues with deeplinks on iOS, use universal links instead of deeplinks.
+Thus, do not enable the [`useDeeplink`](../../../reference/sdk-js-options.md#usedeeplink) option.
-This ensures a smoother transition for users accessing your dapp from mobile devices, providing a better user experience compared to traditional deeplinking methods.
+Using universal links ensures a smoother transition for users accessing your dapp from mobile devices, providing a better user experience compared to traditional deeplinking methods.

 ### 3. Implement contract interaction using `usePrepareContractWrite`